matrobico/picoctf/reverse-engineering/armssembly_0/README.md

 ### Solution
 Opening up `chall.S`, we can see that it is filled with `ARMv8-a` ISA assembly code.
 Therefore, [this](https://diveintosystems.org/book/C9-ARM64/index.html) or [this](https://developer.arm.com/documentation/den0024/a/The-A64-instruction-set?lang=en) document should prove useful in understanding the instructions.

+The use of registers prefixed with `x` means that this is AARCH 64, not 32

+Further

 ### Flag